JJmelody03/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long formatscript that prints the absolute path name of the current working directory
+Display current directory contents, including hidden files (starting with .).
+Use the long format.